Hagertyne/assignments/README.md

 # assignments

-Hi, Hagernesh Tadesse ! 👋
+Hi, I am Hagernesh Tadesse ! 👋
 🚀 About Me
-I'm a full stack developer...
+I'm a full stack developer and Student at Zuri

 Weeks Five Git and Github Tasks